NadaYehia/AI-Business-Insight-assistant/README.md

 RecallHistoryTool: Recalls chat history if requested.

+## Model Evaluation
+The AI agent is evaluated using predefined question-answer pairs to ensure accuracy.

 ## Streamlit App
 The Streamlit app provides an interactive interface for data visualization and AI agent interaction.